nemild/cli_for_full_stack/README.md

-echo -n "Hello" # this line is not followed by a newline as is standard echo -e "Hello\nWorld" # interpret backslash escape sequences like newline ('\n') and tab ('\t') echo -e "\nalias ..="cd.."' >> .bash_profile # quickly append text to the end of a file echo $var # print shell variable echo $(pwd) >> log # way to run a command and append to file echo "ls -l" | at midnight # execute command at a certain time
+echo -n "Hello" # this line is not followed by a newline as is standard echo -e "Hello\nWorld" # interpret backslash escape sequences like newline ('\n') and tab ('\t') echo -e "\nalias ..="cd.."' >> .bash_profile # quickly append text to the end of a file

+# multiline
+echo "This is the first line
+This is the second line"

+echo $var # print shell variable echo $(pwd) >> log # way to run a command and append to file echo "ls -l" | at midnight # execute command at a certain time